Naps Of The Day - How To Choose Value Selections

 However, there are a couple of potential issues which must be considered with this method,

-The punter needs to be confident of their ability to assess the chance of their selection winning, as a relatively small error can have a profound impact on the size of the wager
+The punter needs to be confident of their ability to assess the chance of their selection winning, as a relatively small error can have a profound impact on the size of the wager.

-In the above example where a reduction in the selections chance of winning to 55.6% would result in the bet size reducing to 11.2% of the betting bank
+In the above example where, a reduction in the selections chance of winning to 55.6% would result in the bet size reducing to 11.2% of the betting bank

-One method that can be used to reduce the risk of the potential issues mentioned above would be for the punter to divide the size of the wager by say 50%, which whilst reducing the possible winnings, will also reduce the risk of wiping out the betting bank if a sustained losing run occurs.
+One method that can be used to reduce the risk of the potential issues mentioned above would be for the punter to divide the size of the wager by, say, 50%.

-However, my preference is to calculate the percentage of the betting bank, but then use that figure to determine the value of the bet as follows:
+However, my preference is to calculate the percentage of the betting bank but then use that figure to determine the value of the bet as follows:

 • 0.0 to 4.9%: no bet (provides an additional margin in favour of the punter)